 10. Beware.
 If something sounds too good to be true, it probably is!
 Check the facts if you aren’t sure about something.
 And remember – you’re in control.
 You decide which activities to participate in and what information you provide.

 Insafe is the European Safer Internet awareness-raising network and is co-funded by the European Commission.
 For further information please visit:

 The Child Exploitation and Online Protection (CEOP) Centre is committed to protecting children.
 For further information please visit:

-ELSPA is the Entertainment & Leisure Software Publishers Association and works to address the issues that affect the gaming industry as a whole.
-They also provide the safety focused website ‘askaboutgames.com’ to promote awareness of games ratings.
+UKie is the UK Interactive Entertainment Association and works to address the issues that affect the gaming industry as a whole.
+They also provide the safety focused website 'askaboutgames.com' to promote awareness of games ratings.
 For more information please visit